-When information is maintained by HHS as a public health agency, the public health records are governed by other State and Federal laws and are not subject to the following rights (over):
+When information is maintained by HHS as a public health agency, the public health records are governed by other State and Federal laws and are not subject to the rights described below.

 - Right to See and Get Copies of Your Records.
 In most cases, you have the right to look at or get copies of your records.
 You must make the request in writing.
 You may be charged a fee for the cost of copying your records. - Right to Request a Correction or Update of Your Records.
 You may ask HHS to change or add missing information to your records if you think there is a mistake.
 You must make the request in writing, and provide a reason for your request. - Right to Get a List of Disclosures.
 You have the right to ask HHS for a list of disclosures made after April 14, 2003.
 You must make the request in writing.
 This list will not include the times that information was disclosed for treatment, payment, or health care operations.
 The list will not include information provided directly to you or your family, or information that was sent with your authorization. - Right to Request Limits on Uses or Disclosures of PHI.
 You have the right to ask that HHS limit how your information is used or disclosed.
 You must make the request in writing and tell HHS what information you want to limit and to whom you want the limits to apply.
-HHS is not required to agree to the restriction, in most cases.
-If requested and consistent with law, HHS shall agree not to send health information to your health plan for payment of health care operating purposes if the information concerns a health care item or service for which you have paid HHS out of pocket in full.
+HHS is not required to agree to the restriction.
 You can request that the restrictions be terminated in writing or verbally. - Right to Choose How We Communicate with You.
 You have the right to ask that HHS share information with you in a certain way or in a certain place.
 For example, you may ask HHS to send information to your work address instead of your home address.
 You must make this request in writing.
 You do not have to explain the basis for your request. - Right to File a Complaint.
 You have the right to file a complaint if you do not agree with how HHS has used or disclosed information about you. - Right to Get a Paper Copy of this Notice.
-You have the right to ask for a paper copy of this notice at any time. - Right to Be Notified of Breach.
-You have a right to be notified if we (or a business associate) discover a breach of your unsecured health information.
+You have the right to ask for a paper copy of this notice at any time. - Right to be Notified of a Breach.
+You have the right to be notified if we (or a business associate) discover a breach of your unsecured health information.